umeklinks/currencyconverter_ALCwithGoogle/README.md

   `DEVELOPER'S NAME: ABRAHAM KALU UME
    SLACK USERNAME: ABRAHAM
    GITHUB USERNAME: UMEKLINKS`
+##  This website can be accessed here (https://umeklinks.github.io/)
 ## ARCHITECTURE

   The source code for the app is available in `/currency-converter/app`,